NeoGeographyToolkit/MultiView/README.md

 The resulting tools will be installed in MultiView/install.

-The Theia ``view_reconstruction`` tool can fail to build because of its dependence on OpenGL.
+The Theia ``view_reconstruction`` tool can fail to build if OpenGL is not found.
 It can be excluded from building by editing the appropriate CMakeLists.txt file.